This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Can flushing pet waste really ever be a viable widespread solution?

 Could our old sewage systems really cope with the additional faeces of 12 million dogs and 10 million cats if everyone starting flushing their pet's poo?
 It's unlikely!
+With such a large volume of pet waste, the risk of disease and parasite spread to people also increases drastically.

 Conclusion

-Experts advice it's better to re-use waste that was already destined for landfill or incineration rather than using poo bags made form virgin materials because this helps reduce plastic production, reduce plastic pollution and cuts carbon emissions and energy use.
-ReSEAcled Poo Bags are also the world's first Plastic Negative poo bags, removing 5 times as much plastic from the environment than they use!
-Click here to learn more.
+Experts advise that it's better to re-use waste that was already destined for landfill or incineration rather than virgin materials to make poo bags.
+This helps reduce new plastic production and pollution, cuts carbon emissions and minimises energy use.

 References: